Future of Museums: Disposal

 Inclusive event places

-The Benevolent Fund will provide 10 free places to this event to individual members who face barriers due to ethnicity, disability, socio-economic background, and gender identity or sexual orientation (LGBTQ).
+The Benevolent Fund will provide five free places to this event to individual members who face barriers due to ethnicity, disability, socio-economic background, and gender identity or sexual orientation (LGBTQ).

 These free places are part of our wider work towards creating a more inclusive sector.
 We will also support any accessibility requests such as provision of British Sign Language (BSL), audio description or closed captioning.
 The deadline to apply for an Inclusive Place is 12 noon on 14 June.